-1. Introduction
+1.1 Introduction

-1.1.
-Preamble
+1.1.1 Preamble

-This is a review article on fundamentals of nanoplasmonics.
+This is a review chapter on fundamentals of nanoplasmonics.
 Admittedly, the selection of the included subjects reflects the interests and expertise of the author.

 We have made a conscious decision not to include such important and highly developed subject as SERS (Surface Enhanced Raman Scattering).
-The reason is that this subject is too large and too specialized for this article.
+The reason is that this subject is too large and too specialized for this chapter.
 There is an extensive literature devoted to SERS.
-This includes both reviews and original publications - see, e.g., Refs.
+This includes both reviews and original publications-see, e.g., Refs.
 [1-5] and a representative collective monograph [6].
-Another important subject that we do not include in this review is the extraordinary transmission of light through subwavelength holes - there are extensive literature and excellent reviews on this subject - see, e.g., [7-11].
+Another important subject that we do not include in this review is the extraordinary transmission of light through subwavelength holes-there are extensive literature and excellent reviews e-mail: mstockman@gsu.edu on this subject-see, e.g., [7-11].
 Also, due to limitations of time and space we do not cover systematically a subject of particular interest to us: the adiabatic nanoconcentration of optical energy [12].
 There are many important experimental developments and promising applications of this phenomenon [12-22].
 This field by itself is large enough to warrant a dedicated review.
-We only briefly touch this subject in Sec.
-4.5.
+We only briefly touch this subject in Sect.
+1.4.5.